 Projecting the impact of a comprehensive flavor ban on use of, and tax revenues from, other tobacco/nicotine products is more speculative given the limited data available.
-Using the average share of flavored tobacco product sales for the years from 2011 through 2015 and assuming that the reductions in sales of other flavored tobacco products are of a similar magnitude to the reduction in the sale of menthol cigarettes, I estimate that other tobacco product sales (excluding e-cigarettes) and resulting other tobacco product tax revenues would fall by 7.9 percent in Minnesota.
-Given the estimated other tobacco product tax revenues of \$118.3 million in FY2024, this implies a reduction in other tobacco product tax revenues of \$9.3 million.
+Using the average share of flavored tobacco product sales for the years from 2011 through 2015 for cigars and smokeless tobacco, flavored share of e-cigarettes in Michigan from retail sales data through December 2022, and assuming that the reductions in sales of other flavored tobacco products are of a similar magnitude to the reduction in the sale of menthol cigarettes, I estimate that other tobacco product sales and resulting other tobacco product tax revenues (including e-cigarettes) would fall by 20.9 percent in Michigan.

 These estimated reductions in revenues are based on limited data and research evidence and are likely to be imprecise.
-To some extent, they are likely to overstate the actual declines in revenues as they do not consider the substitution between cigarettes and other tobacco products and e-cigarettes that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume nonflavored products.
+To some extent, they are likely to overstate the actual declines in revenues as they do not consider the substitution between cigarettes and other tobacco products and e-cigarettes that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume non-flavored products.
 Strengthened enforcement and increased penalties on illicit traders can reduce illegal sales of flavored products and lessen the impact of the flavor ban on tobacco tax revenues.